gwbres/zynq7-sdr/README.md

 This project is about receiving data from the FPGA into the gnuradio environment.
 To do so, we wrote a gnuradio compliant source block, some IPs in the FPGA to receive and control the data flow, and the linux drivers and programs to control the system, making the gateway between the FPGA and gnuradio.
+Official maintainers are: guillaume-william bres-saix <guillaume.bressaix@gmail.com>.

 Things to be improved: